Urban Agriculture Extension Agent

-To tackle food insecurity, Urban Agriculture Extension Agents are trained to work on:
+To tackle food insecurity, Urban Agriculture Volunteers are trained to work on:

-- Sustainable, environmentally sound, nutrition-sensitive agriculture for greater food security in some of Senegal’s poorest communities
+- Sustainable, environmentally sound, and nutrition-sensitive agriculture for greater food security in some of Senegal’s poorest communities

 - Developing partnerships with farmer associations, NGOs and other institutions at the local level to support and improve farming practices

-- Developing locally sustainable sources of improved seed varieties
+- Development of locally sustainable sources of improved seed varieties

 - Youth positive development through youth clubs and agriculturally-focused student groups

 - Gender empowerment as a pathway to achieving sustainable development

 - Building a partnership with pilot and Master Farmers

 Peace Corps has found that the best agriculture extension agent is the smallholder farmer.
 Volunteers work with a cadre of pilot and Master Farmers who are prepared to commit to sharing their expertise with other growers through various means.

 As an Urban Agriculture Volunteer in Senegal, you will provide a valuable service to your community in their quest for increased food production by promoting the transfer of appropriate skills and technologies through one-on-one field based instruction of farmers or other groups such as youth clubs and group trainings through side by side demonstrations implemented with other farmers.